 If the workplace fatality was caused by a negligent general contractor, subcontractor, or equipment manufacturer, surviving family members may be able to pursue a wrongful death claim against the guilty party rather than the employer.
 An example of this would be the deceased employee who was killed as a result of a coworker’s irresponsible driving of a vehicle.
 Get in touch with a Los Angeles work death attorney right away if someone you know has passed away in an automobile accident while driving for work.

-Family members of the unjustified death victim must show the following in order to initiate a wrongful death lawsuit:
+Family members of the unjustified death victim must show the following to initiate a wrongful death lawsuit:

 - Someone else’s irresponsibility caused their loved one’s passing (such as a negligent equipment manufacturer).